Children under 18 are welcome but not allowed to have any alchoolic drinks in the restaurants

 We meet at restaurant O'Alambique at 9.15 in the morning in Poço Barreto on the N269 road.
 You will need your own car to reach the meeting point.
 If you need private transfer please send us an email to check pricing and availability.

-Yes.
+Generally Yes.
 IDs will be checked.
 Please refer to our Compare Page in order to check if the tour is Family Friendly or not.

-Tours are held rain or shine.
+Most of the tours are held rain or shine.
 That’s how much we love the food!
 We ask you to check the weather before hand and dress appropriately.
 And don’t worry, tasting will occur indoors if needed as things don’t taste as good soggy.

 You should bring with you a camera and a small bottle of water.
 When it’s really hot out, we recommend an application of sunscreen on exposed parts of the body and a lightweight pair of sunglasses.
 During the cooler seasons it’s important to wear and an extra layer of clothing and consider bringing gloves.
 If it looks like rain we can provide you with a plastic rain poncho.